Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 In fact, if you don’t have time or budget for the upgrade process, you can still use the 7th version of the content management system.
 Your site will be functioning fine, but you will soon stop receiving bug fixes as well as feature updates to modules and Drupal 7 core.
 In addition to that, by refusing to migrate to the latest Drupal version, you will face various issues:

 • Security vulnerability due to lack of official security updates.
 Even in case of urgent threats to the platform’s security, they will not be addressed and fixed by the Drupal community specialists after the Drupal end of life (7th version).
-So if you care about website security, consider updating from Drupal 7 to Drupal 9 or 10 as soon as possible.
+So if you care about website security, consider updating from Drupal 7 to version 9 or 10 as soon as possible.

 • Support issues.
 Drupal 7’s release happened quite a long time ago—in January 2011.
 Are you wondering why Drupal 7 is still supported?
 Actually, it is the most popular and therefore long-supported version in the two-decade history of the CMS.
-Even years after Drupal 8 was released, many users have remained loyal to the outdated version.
+Even years after Drupal 8 was released, many Drupal users have remained loyal to the outdated version.
 As a result, today you can find an incredible amount of useful practical materials on Drupal 7 on the internet.
 Yet, you are unlikely to get fully official Drupal 7 support in the future.

 What is the best strategy for Drupal 7 sites?